Head of Department: Miss E Evans BA, MA (Dunelm)

-Dr E Eliott Lockhart BA (Texas), MPhil (Cantab), MPhil (Columbia), PhD (Columbia)
+Dr B Eliott Lockhart BA (Southwestern), MPhil (Cantab), MPhil (Columbia), PhD (Columbia)

 The proximity of London and several repertory theatres - Orange Tree, Richmond, Yvonne Arnaud, Guildford, etc - makes it possible to introduce English sets to live theatre.
 This is an essential element of the English students' experience and should be encouraged.
 It is also a crucial element of the students' overall cultural experience and education and the Department hopes that trips will cause as little disruption as possible but that, where disruption to other activities is unavoidable, members of the school will be understanding.

 IGCSE and 6th Form pupils should attend, where feasible, performances of set texts - Shakespeare in particular - though the educational benefits of seeing any play should be borne in mind.